fengshang1972/EPANETMSX2Manual/docs/2_framework.rst

 and level of accuracy, the degree of which will likely be very system dependent.

-Mass balance report is now provided for all the species that are represented by the differential variables, :math:`\boldsymbol{x_b}` and :math:`\boldsymbol{x_s}`.
+A mass balance report is provided for all species that are represented by the differential variables, :math:`\boldsymbol{x_b}` and :math:`\boldsymbol{x_s}`.

-The current version of EPANET-MSX (2.0) takes an operator splitting approach and the dispersion process can be optionally modeled after solving the advection and reaction equations.
-Computationally it is not efficient to inclue all the pipes since the flow is highly turbulent and the dispersion effect is negligible in many pipes.
-EPANET-MSX provides an option to exclude pipes based on the relative importance of the advection over dispersion, i.e. the Peclet number.
+For each specie the report lists the ratio of the total mass entering the system to the total mass leaving the system (including mass lost to reaction).

+Dispersion modeling of particular species can be excluded from the network solution procedure by not assigning them a molecular diffusivity.
+It can also be excluded for pipes that experience highly turbulent flow resulting in a Peclet number (:eq:`Peclet_Number`) above a user-specified limit.